BenJneB/StudUCLouvain_ionic-v4/README.md

 ### TO FIX
 #### ERROR Error: "Uncaught (in promise): overlay does not exist"
-(https://github.com/UCL-INGI/StudUCLouvain_ionic-v4/issues/22) ==> Easy to pop on NewsPage, EventsPage, SportsPage FIND : npx tslint -c ionic-migration.json -p tsconfig.json --fix ==> Add .then() to modal etc. (TO MANAGE)
+FIX : npx tslint -c ionic-migration.json -p tsconfig.json --fix
+==> Add .then() to modal etc. (TO MANAGE)